CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 Open your browser on http://\<EXTERNAL-IP\>:3000.

-> Todos:
->
+Todos for you:

-> First, run the application in **loop-mode** and put some load on your cluster.
+First, run the application in **loop-mode** and put some load on your cluster.

->
-> Now...
+Now...
-> - get familiar with the Grafana Dashboard and the preconfigured charts (under `Home` dropdown > Istio dashboards)
+- get familiar with the Grafana Dashboard and the preconfigured charts (under `Home` dropdown > Istio dashboards)
-> - see how your services are consuming CPU / memory / disk resources
+- see how your services are consuming CPU / memory / disk resources
-> - measure incoming requests
+- measure incoming requests
-> "deep-dive" into measures of one service
+- "deep-dive" into measures of one service

 ![Grafana Service Dashboard](/img/grafana_service.png)
 *Sample Dashboard*